-Removing the Old Switch
+Remove the Old Switch

 Remove the switch cover plate by removing the two screws.
 Turn the screws counterclockwise and remove the switch cover.
 The switch is now exposed.
 Remove the two screws holding the switch in place, and carefully pull out the switch.

-Connecting the New Switch
+Connect the New Switch

 Always tighten the half-moon shape toward the right and in a clockwise motion.
 This will ensure that the connection is good and tight.
 The loop of wire should wrap the screw from left to right.
 As you tighten the screw on the wire, the loop should tighten.

-Carefully press the switch into the box for a test fit.
+Carefully press the switch back into the box.
 You may have to adjust the wires in the box to make everything fit.
-Tighten the two screws into the box, keeping it as plumb as can be. watch the wires in the box as you tighten the switch screws, as not to damage the wires.
+Tighten the two screws into the box, keeping it as plumb as you can.
+Watch the wires in the box carefully as you tighten the switch screws, as not to damage the wires.